 Electricity can be generated by devices such as solar panels, wind turbines, tidal turbines and wave devices.
 The utilisation of these products is generally around 30-40 percent.
 But with the development of storage, this rate of utilisation can be improved considerably.
 The energy mix from the electricity we buy is going ‘greener’ over time as more installed capacity of solar, wind and tidal systems goes in, and fossil fuels such as coal reduce.

 The UK has committed to renewable energy targets including 20% of all energy coming from renewable energy sources by 2020, and also a 34% reduction in carbon emissions on 1990 levels during the period 2018-2022, rising to 80% by 2050.

 Want to work out your carbon footprint?
 Use the calculator below

-This tariff is for either domestic or commercial properties and payable over 7 or 20 years respectively.
+RHI tariffs for successful previous applicants will continue to be paid over 7 years from the first payment for domestic applicants, or 20 years from the first payment for commercial applicants.
 The tariff paid for domestic is based on your ‘deemed’ heat and calculated from your Energy Performance Certificate (EPC).
 The tariff paid for commercial is based on your metered heat for different buildings.
 Each property will have a MID-approved heat meter installed.

-Unfortunately, the government ‘Feed-in Tariffs’ have now stopped, but the typical average cost to install solar panels is now approx. 75% cheaper than back in 2011, and the demand has brought production costs down.
+Unfortunately, the separate government ‘Feed-in Tariffs’ that were previously in operation have stopped, but the typical average cost to install solar panels is now approx. 75% cheaper than back in 2011, and the demand has brought production costs down.